 120 Credits | 2 years | Start date: Autumn 2016 | Degree: Degree of Master of Science (120 credits) with a major in economics

-All courses are given in English.
-The programme is open to students from around the world, and courses have a diverse international participation of students.
-This international atmosphere contributes to a broad perspective of the issues discussed in class.
+The programme attracts students and instructors from around the world, This international atmosphere contributes to a broad perspective of the issues discussed in class.

-Students have the opportunity to spend a semester abroad at one of our many partner universities.
+Students have the opportunity to spend the third semester abroad at one of our many partner universities.
 The alternative to international exchange is to study elective courses at JIBS.
 Both alternatives allow you to create your own individualized profile.

 Part of the elective semester can be devoted to an internship.